-How much do solar panels cost across the main cities in Texas?
+How much do solar panels cost in Texas?
+See prices, rebates & tax credits

 The rebates, credits, and incentives that enable homeowners to achieve a reduction in price vary between the cities.
 Here are some options you can apply for.

-The Federal Investment Tax Credit (ITC) makes provision for you to qualify for a tax credit of 30% of the cost of a solar PV system.
+The federal solar tax credit, sometimes called the investment tax credit (ITC), makes provision for you to qualify for a tax credit of 30% of the cost of a solar PV system.
 This covers labor costs as well as equipment.
-At state level, the system you install could qualify for an exemption in property taxes.
-Homeowners in all major cities can take advantage of these incentives, and the 30% ITC or Residential Renewable Tax Credit is unaffected by state-level incentives homeowners are eligible to receive.
+At the state level, the system you install could qualify for an exemption in property taxes.
+Homeowners in all major cities can take advantage of these incentives, and the 26% ITC or Residential Renewable Tax Credit is unaffected by state-level incentives homeowners are eligible to receive.

-Statistics for Q3 2017 show Austin Energy currently supports almost 6,300 residential solar systems, as well as multiple commercial, municipal and school projects.
-The City of Austin offers a residential solar rebate program, which requires homeowners to complete a solar education course followed by installation of a qualifying solar photovoltaic (PV) system in your home.
+Statistics show Austin Energy currently supports almost 6,300 residential solar systems, as well as multiple commercial, municipal, and school projects.
+The City of Austin offers a residential solar rebate program, which requires homeowners to complete a solar education course followed by the installation of a qualifying solar photovoltaic (PV) system in their home.
 This earns you a $2,500 rebate, while the course helps you get the knowledge you need to make an informed decision, reduce your energy bills and improve the environment.

-The average cost of a PV system in Houston in 2018 is $3.56 per watt.
-Based on the most common system size of 6 kilowatts, this works out to $17,800 before incentives.
-In addition to the ITC, Reliant, TXU, Amigo Energy and Green Mountain Power all provide net metering credits for any extra solar power generated and exported to the grid.
-Reliant and Green Mountain also provide rebates of up to $4,500 for the installation of eligible systems.
+The average cost of a PV system in Houston in 2022 is $2.83 per watt.
+Based on the most common system size of 6 kW, this works out to $16,980 before incentives.
+In addition to the ITC, Reliant, TXU, Amigo Energy, and Green Mountain Power all provide net metering credits for any extra solar power generated and exported to the grid.

-Dallas still has huge tracts of farmland, and one of the incentives available is an annual rebate of up to $1,000 for energy-efficient upgrades for members of the Farmers Electric Cooperative.
+Dallas still has huge tracts of farmland, and one of the incentives available is a rebate of up to $1,000 for energy-efficient upgrades for members of the Farmers Electric Cooperative.
 The rebate is provided in the year of installation, as long as requirements are met.